Iowa Boys Basketball Prep Poll

 |7

-Others receiving votes: East Mills 11.
-Marquette Catholic, Bellevue 10.
-Newell-Fonda 8.
-Gehlen Catholic, Le Mars 7.
-Moravia 7.
-New London 4.
-Notre Dame, Burlington 3.
-Bellevue 2.
-Baxter 1.
-Keota 1.
-Winfield-Mount Union 1.
+Others receiving votes: Marquette Catholic, Bellevue 13.
+East Mills 8.
+Keota 7.
+Baxter 6.
+North Mahaska, New Sharon 6.
+Exira/Elk Horn-Kimballton 4.
+Notre Dame, Burlington 4.
+Moravia 3.
+New London 3.
+Winfield-Mount Union 2.